dvershinin/MySQL_API_PDO/README.md

 5. Good Luck and God speed

 * Without defining `NO_PREPARE` values don't get escaped as it will be unnecessary due to Prepared Statements.
-Defining `NO_PREPARE` will disable emulation of Prepared Statements and make `mysql_(real_)escape_string` add slashes with `add_slashes`.
+Defining `NO_PREPARE` will disable emulation of Prepared Statements and make `mysql_(real_)escape_string` add slashes with `addslashes()`.
 Please note that use of addslashes() can be cause of security issues on most databases.
 Which is also why this library is only for testing purpose.